adaptiman/lab9/README.md

 * Setup SSH rather than username and password.
 You will need to copy the public key you created when you installed puTTY.

 Once this image is created, connect to it using puTTY.
+> TIP: This setup is NOT a free Azure service.
+I would suggest that you stop your Docker VM when you're not using it so that your Azure credit is not continually charged.

 <a id="docker"></a>
 #### Installing Docker in your VM